alikia2x/blog/content/posts/npm-spam.en.md

 ## Impact on npm Community

-### Integrity of Search Results
+### Quality of Search Results

-The manipulation of search rankings by spam packages disrupts the reliability of search results.
-This can lead developers to download and use packages that do not meet their needs, affecting the overall quality and security of their projects.
+The behavior of spam packages manipulating search rankings seriously affects the reliability of search results.
+This makes it impossible for developers to effectively find the packages they need.

-### Misleading Developers

-Spam packages often mislead developers by using legitimate README files from well-known packages.
-This deception can result in failed imports and other technical issues, impacting developers' workflows and productivity.

 ### Potential Infrastructure Strain